 Device 1 → Device 2 → Device 3 → Device 4 → Device 5

 A scene is a combination of lighting or appliance devices selected by the user that can be controlled as a group.
 Once you’ve created your network, you can program scenes that use your ClareVue devices.
 For example, you can create a “Movie” scene that dims the overhead light and turns on accent lights.

 An event is a scheduled one-time or recurring program that launches a scene at a desired time.
-For example, if you plan a romantic dinner, you can schedule an event to automatically start a scene which dims the lights for the dinner.
+For example, if you plan a romantic dinner, you can schedule an event to automatically start a scene that dims the lights for dinner.

 This is no limit to the number of scenes and events that can be created.

 What is the maximum number of devices that can be associated to a ClareVue Z-Wave switch/dimmer?

 For each source device, five associations can be programmed.
 One association is automatically created between the ClareHome Controller and each device in the network; therefore, only four other associations can be programmed for each source device.

 How do I set up 3-ways and 4-ways?